Skip to main content

 The Stop-Work Order Risk

-3. Food Spoilage Coverage: The $15,000 Storm You're Not Ready For
+3. Food Spoilage Coverage: The Storm Loss Many Owners Do Not Plan For

 Standard commercial property policies cover your building and contents against fire, theft, and wind damage.
 What they typically don't cover — or cover with inadequate limits — is the loss of perishable inventory due to equipment failure or power outage.